- The Architecture

 What is the price of Louvre Abu Dhabi tickets?

 Admission to the Louvre gives visitors access to the exhibitions, Children’s Museum, Museum Galleries, outdoor plazas under the dome and the museum café.
 You can buy Abu Dhabi Louvre tickets at the museum itself or online via the Louvre Abu Dhabi website.
-Here are details regarding the Louvre Abu Dhabi ticket price that you must be aware of:
+Here are details regarding the Louvre Abu Dhabi ticket prices:

 - Louvre Abu Dhabi free entry: Children under 13 years of age, student and teacher pass holders, journalists, People of Determination with one companion, Art Club members and ICOM/ICOMOS cardholders.

-Visitors must keep in mind that the Abu Dhabi Louvre is closed on Mondays.
-Apart from this, visitors are allowed entry and the chance to buy tickets 30 minutes before the museum closes.
+Visitors must keep in mind that the museum is closed on Mondays.
+You can buy tickets and are allowed to enter until 30 minutes before the museum closes.

-That’s a wrap of our review of the Louvre Abu Dhabi.
-If you have never visited the museum before, we urge you to check out picks for the best Instagrammable exhibits at the Louvre for an idea of what newer exhibits might be like.
+That’s a wrap for our review of the Louvre Abu Dhabi.
+If you have never visited the museum before, we recommend checking out the best Instagrammable exhibits at the Louvre to understand what newer exhibits might be like.
 Are you on a historical tour in the UAE?
-Our guide to museums in Abu Dhabi can help you make the most of your trip.
+Don’t forget to visit the best museums in Abu Dhabi.